 There are five special awards given by the National Cowgirl Museum which honor individuals, organizations or foundations that support our mission of honoring and celebrating women, past and present, whose lives exemplify the courage, resilience, and independence that shape the American West.

 Named for the local philanthropist recognizes those who have pioneered new approaches to public service in the areas of business, law, sports, the arts or humanitarian causes.
 This award recognizes the difficulty in creating new avenues of service, while applauding the determination and trailblazing efforts of those who have successfully created programs.

 Previous award winners include Anne Armstrong, Nancy Lee Bass, and Lynne Cheney.

-whose namesake is a 1976 Honoree and champion cowgirl, is awarded to an individual or organization that has worked toward and contributed to the advancement of the National Cowgirl Museum and Hall of Fame.
+Named after a 1976 Honoree and champion cowgirl, this is awarded to an individual or organization that has worked toward and contributed to the advancement of the National Cowgirl Museum and Hall of Fame.

 Previous award winners include Edward P. Bass,Georgia Mae Ericson,Anne W. Marion, Van Romans and Sheila Welch.